mliu1019/Uno-game/README.md

-# FA20 CS242 Assignment 1
+# Uno Game

-Assignment 1 of CS 242 Class Fall 2020.
-The assignment implements game of Uno.
+The project implements game of Uno.
 The current version is implemented in Java 14.

 ## Tool
 * [Maven](https://maven.apache.org/download.cgi)  >=3.2